€22 Find Cheap Flights from Dublin to Spain

 A Coruña

-A Coruña1 stop€185
+A Coruña1 stop€131

-Cheap Flight Deals from Dublin to Spain (DUB-ES0)
+Cheap Flights from Dublin to Spain

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Dublin to Spain that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.